 There are, however, plenty of other factors which can determine the taste of the water that you drink.

-This water runs to your home from a centralized water supply, and is managed by a municipal body.
-In wealthier parts of the world, tap water is even drinkable- but this varies by location.
+Tap water – This water runs to your home from a centralized water supply, and is managed by a municipal body.
+Can you drink tap water?
+In wealthier parts of the world, you usually can, but this varies by location.

 Substances such as fluoride are added to this water in trace amounts to protect tooth enamel, which impacts the taste.
-The nature of the water supply, such as the age of the system or the material of the pipe, can also affect taste.
+Want to know how to remove fluoride from water?
+The nature of the water supply, such as the age of the system or the material of the pipe, can also affect the taste.

-A well is an underground water source, in which rock, soil and sand have acted as natural filters.
+Well water – A well is an underground water source in which rock, soil, and sand have acted as natural filters.
 As such, well water has a strong taste from the high amount of minerals present.

-This is similar in concept to mineral water, except that the minerals contained are ionized making this water slightly ‘basic’.
+Alkaline water – This is similar in concept to mineral water, except that the minerals contained are ionized, making this water slightly ‘basic’.

 Alkaline water occurs naturally in volcanic springs, although the product you buy could also have been artificially alkalized.
 The taste of alkaline water can be described as ‘smooth’.

-This is water created from a specific method of purification, typically used by survivalists.
-Wild water is boiled to evaporate it, ridding it of unwanted minerals, chemicals, or bacteria and parasites.
+Distilled water – This is water created from a specific method of purification, typically used by survivalists.
+Wild water is boiled to evaporate it, ridding it of unwanted minerals, chemicals, bacteria, and parasites.

-The water vapour is the collected, and drunk as clean.
+The water vapor is then collected and considered ‘clean’.
 This is a method of seeking ‘pure water’, but unless you are in a laboratory setting, this type of water is of most use to people in a survival scenario.

-Hard water refers to water which has a high amount of calcium and magnesium in it- more than 120 part per million.
+Hard water refers to water that has a high amount of calcium and magnesium in it – more than 120 parts per million.
 By comparison, soft water has an absolute maximum of 17 parts per million of these minerals.

-Hard water is more common, but soft water is generally preferred- both for flavor and health reasons.
-High amounts of any mineral is bad for you, although the effect would be extremely cumulative.
+Hard water is more common, but soft water is generally preferred, both for flavor and health reasons.
+High amounts of any mineral may be bad for you, although the effect would be extremely cumulative.

-If you live in a hard water area but want soft water, then there are chemical systems and water filters on the market which will remove these minerals.
-The taste of the resulting water entirely depends on the method and/or product used.
+If you live in a hard water area but want soft water, then there are chemical systems and water softeners on the market which will remove these minerals.